News

 Apache configuration

-Create a configuration file for your domain name if you don't have one.
-Put it in the /etc/httpd/conf.d/ folder and give it a name with the .conf extension.
-Here and further replace domain-name.com with your own.
+Create a configuration file for your domain in the /etc/httpd/conf.d/ directory.
+Use the .conf extension.
+Replace domain-name.com with your actual domain name:

 nano /etc/httpd/conf.d/domain-name.com.conf